PlushFamily/plush-protocol-contracts/README.md

 2. It is necessary to set a working network in `.env` file in the variable `NETWORK`
 3. Change the values in the contract call arguments
 4. To deploy contract use: `npx hardhat run scripts/deploy/{ScriptName}`

-## Deployment contracts priority

-1. PlushCoin on ETH network
-2. PlushCoinPolygon on Polygon network
-3. PlushCoinPolygonProxy on Polygon network (with contract address args from step 2)
-4. PlushCoreToken on Polygon network
-5. PlushForest on Polygon network
-6. PlushGetTree on Polygon network (with contract address args from step 2,5)